Helping Your Child Eat During Cancer Treatment

 Can my child have sugar?

 Yes.
-There isn’t enough scientific evidence to show avoiding sugar prevents cancer growth or cancer recurrence (coming back).
+There is not enough scientific evidence to show that avoiding sugar prevents cancer growth or recurrence (coming back).

-Natural sugars (such as those founds in fruits, vegetables, and dairy) are part of a balanced diet.
+Natural sugars, such as those founds in fruit, vegetables, and dairy, are part of a balanced diet.
 We do not recommend restricting foods unless your child’s care team or clinical dietitian nutritionist recommends it.

 What can my child eat to help raise their white blood cell counts?

 No supplements or foods raise white blood cell counts.
-Iron supplements can be used to raise red blood cells counts, but not white blood cells.
+You can use iron supplements to raise red blood cell counts, but not white blood cells.
 Talk with your child’s doctor for more guidance.

 What can my child eat to help strengthen their immune system?

 A healthy diet high in calories and protein is the best way to strengthen their immune system.
-This includes eating a wide variety of many kinds of foods.
+This includes eating many kinds of food.

-There are certain food guidelines for some chemotherapy medications.
+There are certain food guidelines for some chemotherapy medicine.
 Your child’s doctor will give you this information.
-You should always offer a variety of foods to keep your child as healthy as possible during treatment.
+You should always offer many different foods to keep your child as healthy as possible during treatment.

 Why do my child’s potassium and magnesium levels sometimes drop during treatment?

-Some chemotherapy medications (such as cisplatin) can make your child lose magnesium and potassium through their urine.
-We need normal levels of magnesium and potassium to keep our heart and nervous system healthy.
-If your child takes these medications, follow your doctor’s instructions for keeping keep their levels within a normal range.
+Your body needs normal levels of magnesium and potassium to keep your heart and nervous system healthy.
+Some chemotherapy medicine, such as cisplatin, can make your child lose magnesium and potassium through their urine (pee).
+If your child takes these medicines, follow your doctor’s instructions for keeping their levels in a normal range.

 Should my child avoid dairy?

-There is no scientific evidence that shows a strong link between dairy products and pediatric cancers.
-Dairy is a great source of calcium, which your child needs to grow.
-Calcium is in healthy dairy products and other food, such as leafy green vegetables.
+There is no scientific evidence that shows a link between dairy products and pediatric cancers.
+Dairy is a good source of calcium, which your child needs to grow.
+If your child cannot have dairy, there are many non-dairy options available.

 Are there any vitamins, minerals, or herbal supplements my child can take?